cryoTUD/locscale/docs/tutorials/fem.md

 # Feature-enhanced maps<br><sup>Confidence-weighted map optimisation</sup>

 LocScale also supports confidence-weighted density modification based on a Bayesian-approximate implementation of ```EMmerNet```, whiich strives to simultaneously optimise high-resolution detail and contrast of low(er) resolution map regions or contextual stucture.
-To mitigate any risk of bias from network hallucination, ```LocScale``` integrates this procedure with calculate a per-pixel [confidence score](#pvddt) that effectively highlights regions requiring cautious interpretation.
+To mitigate any risk of bias from network hallucination, ```LocScale``` integrates this procedure with calculation of a per-pixel [confidence score](#pvddt) that effectively highlights regions requiring cautious interpretation.
 <br>

 !!!info "Confidence-weighted map optimisation workflow (__Feature-enhanced maps__)"